Behavioral Health Manager with her Clinical Manager Behavioral Health Manager with her Clinical Manager

 Many of us are blessed to have loving and caring support systems, but friends and family may unknowingly give us biased advice.
 In these cases, confidentiality is also not guaranteed, and those closest to us are likely not qualified to address mental health concerns.
 Simply put: they are not equipped to truly help you in the most powerful way.

 Whether you’re hurting or just want to talk through life’s challenges, licensed therapists are trained to recognize your feelings and go beyond surface-level understanding.
 From there, they can dig deep into the root of the problem and help you create viable solutions.
+Best of all, opening up to someone in a safe and confidential environment (whether onsite or virtually) will give you peace of mind without fear, stigma, or discrimination.

 3. You’ll Learn Useful, Everyday Life Skills

+Therapy isn’t just for dealing with problems or crises.
+In therapy you can learn some seriously life-changing skills.
 For example, I often check in with a therapist to help me balance my personal and professional lives and to help me navigate difficult decisions.

 Let’s say you want to learn how to build meaningful, authentic relationships with others.
 A therapist can teach you how to communicate better, resolve conflict, and give and receive emotional support.
 Maybe you’d like to build resilience in the face of change.
 A therapist can give you the tools to be more proactive and change how you respond to situations.
 You can also learn to become more self-aware to know if and when something is wrong.